 According to bio-bean, who are reliably informed from independent testing, coffee logs burn for 20% longer and at 20% hotter than dry wood.
 This is because used coffee grounds still have a lot of energy stored up inside them.

 As mentioned, the structure and texture of coffee logs is different to wood.
 Even though coffee logs are a solid fuel source, they may crumble when in the fire, which means it’s best not to stoke it up too much.

-Coffee logs also produce a fair amount of smoke when burned, which is why they are not recommended for open fires and barbecues.
+A negative aspect to coffee logs is that they produce a fair amount of smoke when burned.
+This is why they are not recommended for open fires and barbecues.